acendan/zerochecker/README.md

 ```

 ## WIP
-- Accept .csv file or text file with filepaths as input
+- Accept text file with filepaths as input
 - Generate Reaper batch converter script
 - Complete the wiki... (better explanation of using via command line)
 - Open command line if run via double click in Explorer??